<< $ A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 sometimes you can assign the $null variable.
 Other times you must use the -clear operator.

-null, check if string is null
+null, check if string is null or empty

-if ([string]::IsNullOrEmpty($mystring) {Write-Host "string is NULL or EMPTY"}
+if ([string]::IsNullOrEmpty($mystring)) {Write-Host "string is NULL or EMPTY"}

 else {Write-Host "string has a value"}